nparker80/a-Plus_E-Commerce/README.md

 * [Questions](#questions)

 ## Description:
-This project was developed using starter code to create a back-end application for an e-commerce site that uses the command line interface (CLI) and object-relational mapping for various methods of data manipulation, storage, and retrieval when using HTTP methods with a RESTUL API.
+This project was developed using starter code to create a back-end application for an e-commerce site that uses the command line interface (CLI) and object-relational mapping for various methods of data manipulation, storage, and retrieval when using HTTP methods with a RESTFUL API.

 The schema.sql file was run in MySQL Workbench to create the ecommerce_db.
 I then ran the npm run seed command in the CLI to create the tables.
 Finally, before testing the routes I ran npm start in the CLI to start the server.